ShahriarRezghi/QLD/README.md

 This project is published under GPL v3.0 license.
 See the [license file](LICENSE) for more details.

 # Contributing
-If there are any issues or bugs you can report them on the issues page and start the project if you like it.
+If there are any issues or bugs you can report them on the [issues page](https://github.com/ShahriarSS/QLD/issues) and star the project if you like it.

 # Screenshots
 You can see some screenshots here.
 If you want to see more screenshots see the [Screenshots folder](https://github.com/ShahriarSS/QLD/tree/master/Screenshots)